 The Committee seeks to recommend base salaries for management employees at levels that it believes are sufficiently competitive with salaries paid to management with comparable qualifications, experience and responsibilities at companies of comparable size, operational complexity and businesses to us.
-In 2018, the Committee made limited changes in its salary structure for executive officers (See "2018 Committee Actions and Awards-2018 Compensation Adjustments" below).
+In 2019, the Committee made only minor changes to the compensation for executive officers (See "2019 Committee Actions and Awards-2019 Compensation Adjustments" below).